av1paul/LogIngestor/README.md

 ### Search Logs
 - Logs can be searched by making use of the Command Line Interface.
 Start the CLI as previously discussed.
-Open the terminal in the directory `logIngestor/cli-script` directory.
+Open a terminal session in the `logIngestor/cli-script` directory.
 Run the command:
     ```bash
     python .\search.py
     ```